wpswings/woo-refund-and-exchange-lite/readme.md

 * Return an order after delivery
 * Easily handle the tax on the refund products
 * Allow customers to add a reason for a refund
-* Set multiple reasons for a product refund
 * Let customers send an attachment with a refund request
 * Manage stock on each refund
 * Customize the refund button text
 * Set the time period for refund request generation
 * Enable refund requests for selected order statuses
 * Create a dedicated mailing system for warranty management
-* Add predefined elements in email content with shortcodes
 * Communicate with customers through messages and Emails
 * Admin can add the shortcode for order_id in the emails to track down the customer from whom refund and exchange request is made
-* Serve the full RMA features to multilingual buyers (internationally) with WPML translation.
 * Manage woocommerce returns and exchanges features for Cash on delivery(COD) buyers.

 ###  PLUGIN MEETS YOUR REQUIREMENT, SO ##